bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 }
 ```

 Note that we extend Redux-provided `Action` now which only specifies a `type` property. `AnyAction` type we used before permits any property to exist in its implementations, so it defeats our desired type safety.
-Another interesting bit here is that we specify `type` property with a literal, making it a good candidate for the discriminator of our discriminated union.
+Another interesting bit here is that we specify the `type` property with a literal, making it a good candidate for the discriminator of our discriminated union.
 Here is the union itself:

 ```typescript
 type TodoAppAction = AddTodoAction | ToggleTodoAction | SetVisibilityFilterAction